 About ITIF: A Champion for Innovation

-As technological innovation transforms economies and societies, policymakers often lack the specialized knowledge to objectively analyze and respond to fast-moving issues and circumstances—particularly when the innovation disrupts incumbents or sparks fears and there is organized pressure limit progress or change.
-What should policymakers do to capitalize on new opportunities, overcome challenges, and avoid potential pitfalls?
+As technological innovation transforms economies and societies, policymakers often lack the specialized knowledge to objectively analyze and respond to fast-moving issues and circumstances—particularly when the innovation disrupts incumbents or sparks fears and organized pressure limits progress or change.
+What should policymakers do to spur innovation, overcome challenges, and avoid potential pitfalls?
 The Information Technology and Innovation Foundation (ITIF) exists to provide answers and point the way forward.

-Founded in 2006, ITIF is an independent 501(c)(3) nonprofit, nonpartisan research and educational institute—a think tank.
-Its supporters include corporations, charitable foundations, and individual contributors, and it has earned a 2022 Platinum Seal of Transparency with Candid.
+Founded in 2006, ITIF is an independent 501(c)(3) nonprofit, nonpartisan research and educational institute that has been recognized repeatedly as the world’s leading think tank for science and technology policy.
+Its supporters include corporations, charitable foundations, and individual contributors, and it has regularly earned a seal of transparency from Candid.

 ITIF’s mission is to formulate, evaluate, and promote policy solutions that accelerate innovation and boost productivity to spur growth, opportunity, and progress.
 ITIF’s goal is to provide policymakers around the world with high-quality information, analysis, and actionable recommendations they can trust.
 To that end, ITIF adheres to a high standard of research integrity with an internal code of ethics grounded in analytical rigor, original thinking, policy pragmatism, and editorial independence.